Skip to Content

 Pre-shave Use warm water Softens hair

-Lather Apply shaving cream Improves razor glide
+Lather Apply shaving cream with rich lather properties like those with lanolin Improves razor glide

 Shave Use proper technique Reduces irritation